 This alternative would reallocate activities from B-16 to B-19.
 The intent would be to leave open the area west of B-16 for public use.
 The Navy has historically used B-19 as an air-to-ground range, so it contains unexploded ordnance and weapons debris that are a safety hazard to ground mobility training.
-The activities that currently occur and are proposed to continue to occur at B-16 are ground based (and require a 360-degree firing azimuth which B-19 cannot accommodate), which require the training area to be free from explosive hazards, such as unexploded ordnance.
+The activities that currently occur and are proposed to continue to occur at B-16 are ground based and thus require the training area to be free from explosive hazards, such as unexploded ordnance.
+Moreover, these activities require a 360-degree firing azimuth, which B-19 cannot accommodate.
 The Navy must conduct military activities in a manner to ensure the safety of uniformed military personnel and civilian employees within and next to the training range.
-Because of the differing historical uses of the ranges, B-19 would not be safe for ground-based training activities and does not meet the safety screening factor requirements.
+Because of the differing historical uses of the ranges, B-19 would not be safe for ground-based training activities and would not meet the safety screening factor requirements.

-The Navy currently uses B-19 at a high operational level, making such a move not feasible.
+The Navy currently uses B-19 at a high operational level.
 Due to its heavy usage, reallocating any activities to B-19 would increase the amount of time required to complete training, and the timeline outlined by the Optimized Fleet Response Plan timeline would not be achievable.
 Further, reallocating B-16 training to B-19 (or the converse) would only end up displacing existing training activities, and at some point would likely require the cancellation of other necessary training as available space and scheduling and training capacity are used up.
 Implementing this alternative would not meet the tempo screening factor requirements.

 Finally, accommodating ground-based training activities at B-19 would not be feasible.
 B-19 is bounded to the south by Walker River Paiute Reservation, historical sites to the North (hot springs), and to the west by U.S. Route 95, restricting the potential for expansion at B-19.
-Also, the soil and terrain immediately north and east of in the Blow Sand Mountains B-19 are not suitable for ground-based training activities as the sand dunes makes ground mobility at B-19 very difficult.
-Although B-16 would still be available under this alternative, it would remain in its current configuration and thus would not meet the tactically acceptable requirements going forward.
+Also, the soil and terrain immediately north and east of B-19 in the Blow Sand Mountains are not suitable for ground-based training activities, as the sand dunes makes ground mobility at B-19 very difficult.
+Although B-19 would still be available under this alternative, it would remain in its current configuration and thus would not meet the tactically acceptable requirements going forward.